 Your rights when you end the contract will depend on what you have bought, whether there is anything wrong with it, how we are performing, when you decide to end the contract and whether you are a consumer or business customer:

 (a) If what you have bought is faulty or misdescribed you may have a legal right to end the contract (or to get the goods repaired or replaced or a service re-performed or to get some or all of your money back), see clause 12 if you are a consumer and clause 13 if you are a business;

 (b) If you want to end the contract because of something we have done or have told you we are going to do, see clause 8.2;

 (c) If you are a consumer and have just changed your mind, see clause 8.3.
 You may be able to get a refund if you are within the cooling-off period, but this may be subject to deductions and you will have to pay the costs of return of any goods;

 (d) In all other cases (if we are not at fault and you are not a consumer exercising your right to change your mind), see clause 8.7.

-8.2 Ending the contract because of something we have done or are going to do.
 If you are ending a contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any goods and/or services which have not been provided.
 The reasons are:

 (a) we have told you about an upcoming change to the goods and/or services or these terms which you do not agree to (see clause 6.2);